thanozio/swapi-client/README.md

 Images used are random placeholders to avoid copyright infringements.
 Better be safe than sorry.

 ## Design Decisions
-1. Sprinkled "use client" almost everywhere, since I'm consuming a public API without authentication
+1. Sprinkled "use client" almost everywhere, since I'm consuming a public API without authentication, and SEO+fast initial load isn't a requirement.
 2. Kept placeholder images as part of the bundle for fast image load
 3. Debounced the text input to respect the user's typing speed and control the re-render frequencies
 4. I'm frontloading the characters because they rarely grow larger in size (unlike an eCommerce or betting application)